-SOWK 646 - Addiction Across the Continuum 3 hours
+SOWK 646 - Treatment Methods for Substance Use Disorders 3 hours

 This course explores the impact of substance misuse from the individual to the community.
 Attention given to: 1) the exploration of evidenced-based treatment modalities congruent with the practice of ethical, transformative social work, 2) the context of systems that facilitate addiction and 3) creating individual and collective environments that sustain recovery.
 Prerequisites: Completion of the Generalist Year or Admission to the Advance Standing option; By permission.